ML4AU/M3-GPU-jobs/README.md

 request interactive jobs on the command line or use job submission to access these resources.

-The aim of this repository is to provide examples for requesting single GPUs, multiple GPUs, and GPUs across nodes on the command line, with example scripts.
+The aim of this repository is to provide examples for requesting single GPUs, multiple GPUs on the command line, with example scripts.

 These instructions reply on the [Tensorflow models repository](https://github.com/tensorflow/models/tree/master/official) which exemplifies best practice, and is based on excellent instructions provided